MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 This article describes the following security features associated with your Azure Stack HCI cluster, version 23H2 (preview):

-- [local built-in user accounts](#local-built-in-user-accounts) - The names of local built-in users associated with the `RID 500` and `RID 501` accounts have been updated in this release.
+- [Local built-in user accounts](#local-built-in-user-accounts) - The names of local built-in users associated with the `RID 500` and `RID 501` accounts have been updated in this release.
 - [Secure baseline and drift control](#secure-baseline-and-drift-control) - Improves the security posture by disabling legacy protocols and ciphers, reduces operating expenditure (OPEX) with built-in drift protection, and enables consistent at-scale monitoring via the Azure Arc Hybrid Edge baseline.
 - [Manage secrets in Azure Stack HCI](#manage-secrets-in-azure-stack-hci) - Enables you to create and rotate internal secrets.
-- [Syslog forwarding]() - Enables you to forward security-related events to a security information and event management (SIEM) system.
+- [Syslog forwarding](#syslog-forwarding) - Enables you to forward security-related events to a security information and event management (SIEM) system.
- - [Bitlocker]() - By default, data-at-rest encryption is enabled on data volumes created during deployment.
+- [Bitlocker encryption](#bitlocker-encryption) - By default, data-at-rest encryption is enabled on data volumes created during deployment.
+- [Windows Defender Application Control](#windows-defender-application-control) - A software-based security layer that reduces attack surface by enforcing an explicit list of software that is allowed to run.

 For additional security considerations, see...